On the wave turbulence theory for a stochastic KdV type equation: Abstract

 \section{Abstract}

-Starting from the stochastic Zakharov-Kuznetsov (ZK) equation, a multidimensional KdV type equation on a hypercubic lattice, we provide a derivation of the 3-wave kinetic equation.
-We show that the two point correlation function can be asymptotically expressed as the solution of the 3-wave kinetic equation at the kinetic limit under very general assumptions: the initial condition is out of equilibrium, the dimension is $d\ge 2$, the smallness of the nonlinearity $\lambda$ is allowed to be independent of the size of the lattice, the weak noise is chosen not to compete with the weak nonlinearity and not to inject energy into the equation.
-Unlike the cubic nonlinear Schr\"odinger equation, for which such a general result is commonly expected without the noise, the kinetic description of the deterministic lattice ZK equation is unlikely to happen.
-One of the key reasons is that the dispersion relation of the lattice ZK equation leads to a singular manifold, on which not only $3$-wave interactions but also all $m$-wave interactions ($m\ge3$) are allowed to happen.
-This phenomenon has been first observed by Lukkarinen \cite{lukkarinen2007asymptotics} as a counterexample for which one of the main tools to derive kinetic equations from wave equations (the suppression of crossings) fails to hold true.
+Starting from the Zakharov-Kuznetsov (ZK) equation, a multidimensional KdV type equation on a hypercubic lattice, we provide a derivation of the 3-wave kinetic equation.
+We show that the two point correlation function can be asymptotically expressed as the solution of the 3-wave kinetic equation at the kinetic limit under very general assumptions: the initial condition is out of equilibrium, the dimension is $d\ge 2$, the smallness of the nonlinearity $\lambda$ is allowed to be independent of the size $D$ of the lattice.
 To the best of our knowledge, the work provides the first rigorous derivation of nonlinear 3-wave kinetic equations.
 Also this is the first derivation for wave kinetic equations in the lattice setting and out-of-equilibrium.